sophie-sdsv/bi-take-home/README.md

 Following are the tables that will be required for assignment completion :

-- Table containing list of all the clients Easyship has
+Table containing the list of all the clients at Easyship

 | es\_clients          |
 | -------------------- |